Capricom/Delta/README.md

 Delta is a local-first, app/UX for branching conversations with LLMs.
 It allow you to easily rewind and branch conversations by respond to the model differently to take the dialogue in another direction.

-I've find the approach useful for idea exploration, brainstorming and trying out different models for a use case.
+I've found the approach useful for idea exploration, brainstorming and trying out different models for a use case.
 The branching paradigm also makes it easier to manage past context and avoid copying and pasting while iterating on an LLM prompt or application.

 ## Setup